By: Andrew Forrest - Updated May 2025

 When you have the insoles, they will then need trimming to fit your boot.
 On the reverse side of the insole, they often have size markings as a guide, which you can use to trim the insole.

-What I find better though, is to remove the original insole that came inside the boot, as it is specific to that boot and use that as a template to cut around.
+What I find better is to remove the original insole that came inside the boot, as it is specific to that boot and use that as a template to cut around.

-One other option is to measure your feet using a ruler or tape measure to accurately measure the length and width of your feet.
+Another option is to measure your feet using a ruler or tape measure to accurately measure the length and width of your feet.

 Remember - it's possible to reduce the size, but not increase it, so exercise caution when trimming your insoles and keep checking whether they fit before cutting any more off!

 Breaking in your hiking insoles is crucial for achieving the best comfort and support during your hikes.
 With my first pair of insoles, I made the mistake of wearing them out of the box on a long hike.
-The insoles were trying to correct the alignment of my feet to places they were not used to being in and I quickly ended up with tired aching and sore feet.
+The insoles were trying to correct the alignment of my feet to places they were not used to being in, and I quickly ended up with tired, aching, and sore feet.

 Gradually increase the distance and time spent wearing your insoles, eventually taking them on short outdoor walks before embarking on longer hikes.
 This process will allow you to get used to the insoles and help mould the insoles to the shape of your feet, ensuring a comfortable and secure fit during your hikes.
 Your muscles and ligaments need this time to acclimatise to their new position.